Blkbrd77/2samples-refactor/README.md

 Here are the upcoming priorities for this project:

 1. ~~Automation for Codespaces~~ *Completed*
-2. Bootstrapping
+2. ~~Bootstrapping~~ *Completed*
 3. Add content (pictures, YouTube)
 4. ~~Enhance Theme~~ *Completed*
-5. AWS Preparation
+5. ~~AWS Preparation~~ *Completed*
+6. Set up Production Environment in AWS
+7. Change CNAME to new production AWS from WordPress Site
+8. Deprecate Old Wordpress Site from NameCheap

 ## Getting Started
 To run this project locally or in Codespaces: